Can You Recycle Plastic Bags? (Explained & Solved!)

 Final Thoughts on Can You Recycle Plastic Bags

 In 2015, over 87% of plastic bags, sacks, and wraps were never recycled.
-That is probably caused in part by a lack of public knowledge about where and how to recycle them.
-It’s unclear what kinds of plastics you can put in curbside recycling.
+That is probably due in part to a lack of public knowledge about where and how to recycle them.
+It’s unclear what kinds of plastics can be put in curbside recycling.

 But now you know that collection bins outside many chain stores such as Target, Walmart, and Whole Foods accept plastic bags of various kinds.